 - Boroondara - Swinburne University of Technology Collaborative Panel

 Hobbies and interests

-My Great Dane, walking, gardening, sewing, design, travel and card games.
+My two Great Danes, walking, gardening, sewing, design, home renovation, learning, travel and card games

 Maling Ward newsletter

 Maling Ward takes its name from the road beside Canterbury Railway Station which ran through a large property owned by the Logan family.

 The area originally had four names due to various subdivisions.
 Councillor Mercy suggested that long-term Councillor and three-time Mayor, John Butler Maling be honoured in 1899, with a final section renamed in 1908.

 The Maling Road part of the Canterbury Shopping Centre slowly became more important than Canterbury Road.
 By World War I, the two-storey row of shops, a theatre and hall and then the de-licensing of the large Canterbury Hotel increased the area's importance.